dfontana/BouncingBall/ReadMe.md

  - [X] Rework collision detection based on segment intersection
  - [X] Account for level walls
  - [X] Determine which face of a platform has been hit
- - [ ] After updating velocity components, it is possible for the ball to still collide unchecked.
-This occurs in corners, as the ball collides once but is redirected into a second unchecked collision.
+ - [ ] After updating velocity components in a collision, it is possible for the ball to still collide unchecked.
+This occurs in corners, as the first collision is resolved but the inverted velocity compoenent puts the ball into a second unchecked collision.
 Must resolve through a more reobust solution that prevents these sequential collisions.
 - [ ] Player loses control of ball after MaxSpeed is hit.
 Need a new approach that allows the player to give a brief acceleration (jerk).
 - [ ] Ball can start inside a box.
 Need to alter ball's initial point to check for collision with box, generating positions until not colliding.
 - [ ] General velocity oddities.
 Options: